 Young Traffic Offenders Program (YTOP) is a hospital-based program with several contributing health care professionals.
-To keep those health care professionals and our YTOP attendees safe during the coronavirus (COVID-19) pandemic, the class has been shortened and registration is limited.
+To keep those health care professionals and our YTOP attendees safe during the coronavirus (COVID-19) pandemic, registration is limited.
 To attend a class, online registration is available below.
-Email firstname.lastname@example.org for additional information.
+Email firstname.lastname@example.org or call 816-276-4900 for additional information.

 The Young Traffic Offenders Program (YTOP) aims to change the lives and driving habits of young drivers by encouraging them to confront the consequences of distracted driving.